LIVE ONLINE PANEL DISCUSSION

 • What is transcription and captioning’s role in the preservation of oral histories, and the creation of archival repositories of those histories, for communities subject to epistemic forms of genocide and ethnic cleansing, like Indigenous, First Nations and Aboriginal peoples, enslaved peoples of African descent, Palestinians, and so on?

-Tickets cost £7.50 each, with solidarity pricing available.
-15% of any profits will be shared between Crips for eSims for Gaza and Phoenix City Farm, West London.
+All revenue will be shared between Crips for eSims for Gaza and Phoenix City Farm, West London.

 Panellists TBC